BenjaminLincoln/BenjaminLincoln/README.md

-My name is Benjamin Lincoln and I'm a Front End Web Developer with over 3+ years of experience.
+My name is Benjamin Lincoln and I'm a Front End Web Developer!

-I Specialize in:
+I've spent 3 years specializing in:

 🤖 Using JavaScript to add dynamic and interactive website elements